bevyengine/bevy-website/content/learn/migration-guides/0.11-0.12/_index.md

     <div class="migration-guide-area-tag">ECS</div>
 </div>

 The `multi-threaded` feature in `bevy_ecs` and `bevy_tasks` is no longer enabled by default.
 However, this remains a default feature for the umbrella `bevy` crate.

-If you depend on `bevy_ecs` or `bevy_tasks` directly, you should consider enabling this to allow systems to run in parallel.
+if you are using `bevy` without `default-features`, or if you depend on `bevy_ecs` or `bevy_tasks` directly, you most likely want to enable this to allow systems to run in parallel.

 ### [Refactor build_schedule and related errors](https://github.com/bevyengine/bevy/pull/9579)